Technical Failure vs Absolute Failure

 Absolute Failure

-AKA: Momentary Muscle Failure.
-Is pretty much what it sounds like.
-It refers to lifting weights to a point where your muscles can no longer lift the weight.
+This is pretty much what it sounds like.
+It refers to lifting weights to a point where your muscles can no longer lift the weight through the same range of motion regardless of how much effort you put into the task.

 Concentrically meaning the lifting phase of a resistance exercise or shortening the main muscles involved in creating the force.
 In the example below it’s lifting the dumbbells towards the ceiling.